adampotton/MDM3-Rep-3/S2_MODELS/S2_README.md

 - Uses all data now
 - Now uses proportions of trees in each sample
 - Can set a tolerance to filter out bad data (samples with no clear single genus)

+## Model 4
+- Added a way of extratcing logits and their corresponding numbers added